© 2025 Iowa Public Radio

 On the Republican side, Gov. Kim Reynolds’ decision to not seek reelection makes the 2026 election the first time since 2006 that there will not be an incumbent governor on the ballot.

 Former state Rep. Brad Sherman of Williamsburg announced in February that he would run for governor.
 After Reynolds said she would not run again, state Sen. Mike Bousselot of Ankeny said he is exploring a run for governor.
-Several other Republican elected officials have said they are considering running for governor.
+Fourth District U.S. Rep. Randy Feenstra filed paperwork with the Iowa Ethics and Campaign Disclosure Board Monday indicating he is planning a possible run for governor.
+Several other Republican elected officials have said they are considering running.

 Tags